Maui Waterfalls Guide

 Alelele Falls

-Those looking for a lesser known waterfall will love Alelele Falls.
-Located on the east side of Maui, these 50-foot falls are a hidden gem waiting to be discovered.
+If you’re looking for a lesser-known waterfall, you will love Alelele Falls.
+Located on the east side of Maui, these 50-80 foot falls are a hidden gem waiting to be discovered.
 Visitors will find Alelele Falls in the Kipahulu District of Haleakala National Park.
 Parking for the falls is at the Alelele Bridge pullout, and from there, you’ll need to follow the trail from the east side of the stream.

 A short and easy .75-mile hike is all it takes to get to this gorgeous waterfall.
-It’s perfect for families and all skill levels, as it just takes 15 to 20 minutes.
-The chances are high that you’ll have this 80-foot-tall waterfall all to yourself.
+It’s perfect for families and all skill levels, as it takes 15 to 20 minutes total to hike.
+The chances are high that you’ll have this 50-80 foot tall waterfall all to yourself.

-Don’t forget to take your bathing suit, as guests can enjoy a swim in the serene and refreshing pool under Alelele Falls.
+Don’t forget to take your bathing suit, as you can enjoy a swim in the serene and refreshing pool under Alelele Falls.

 Puaa Kaa Falls